Royal Naval Canadian Volunteer Reserve

 The Royal Naval Canadian Volunteer Reserve (RNCVR) was a naval reserve that was established in Canada in May 1914 and existed until 1923.
 Initially divided into three subdivisions stretching across the nation, the RNCVR could serve either with the Royal Canadian Navy or the Royal Navy during wartime.
 During the First World War, an Overseas Division was created and by the end of the war, over 8,000 men served either in Canadian service or abroad.
 Following the war, the reservists were demobilized and Canada's volunteer reserve was reorganized into the Royal Canadian Naval Volunteer Reserve.

 Origins

 In 1910, Canada created the Royal Canadian Navy with the Naval Service Act.
-The Act also authorized the creation of a naval reserve and a naval volunteer force.
-On 14 May 1914, under the provisions of Naval Service Act, the RNCVR was established with an initial authorized strength 1,200 of officers and ratings.
+The act also authorized the creation of a naval reserve and a naval volunteer force.
+On 14 May 1914, under the provisions of the Naval Service Act, the RNCVR was established with an initial authorized strength 1,200 of officers and ratings.
 The men who enrolled as volunteers, agreed to serve in wartime, either with the Royal Canadian Navy or the British Royal Navy.
 The service was to be patterned on the Royal Navy Reserve, with volunteers drawn from seasoned seafarers.
 As initially created, the RNCVR consisted of three geographic commands, or subdivisions: